 The demand for flexible, simple, and convenient buying opportunities has been growing for years now.
 Since the arrival of the first online stores, companies have rapidly begun closing brick-and-mortar locations in favor of more cost-effective online entities.

 When the pandemic of 2020 hit, and stores were forced to shut down, online purchasing became the new normal.
 According to the latest statistics, the global share of ecommerce in retail trade leapt from 14% in 2019 to 17% in 2020.

 Today, we’re going to be examining some of the biggest ecommerce statistics you need to know this year.
-Whether you’re planning on opening your own ecommerce store, or you’re just looking for insights into what you can expect in the industry, this guide will help.
+Whether you’re planning on quickly picking the best eCommerce platform and opening your own online store, or you’re just looking for insights into what you can expect in the industry, this guide will help.

 Key Ecommerce Statistics – Editor’s Choices

 - Up to 95% of sales are expected to be conducted via ecommerce by 2040.

 - Department store sales are expected to decline by 60% by the end of 2021

 - In the US, ecommerce sales increased by 44% between 2019 and 2020